skypjack/entt/docs/md/entity.md

 registry.ctx().erase<my_type>("my_variable"_hs);
 ```

-The type of a context variable must be such that it's default constructible and
+Context variable must be both default constructible and movable.
+If the supplied
-can be moved.
-If the supplied type doesn't match that of the variable when using
+type doesn't match that of the variable when using a _name_, the operation
-a _name_, the operation will fail.<br/>
+fails.<br/>
 For all users who want to use the context but don't want to create elements, the
 `contains` and `find` functions are also available: